 News & Resources

-Attention Members: L&I Announces Enforcement Priorities
+Attention Members: Current L&I Enforcement Priorities

 L&I's Audits and Investigations Unit (AIU) published the following list of enforcement priorities in its newsletters since September 2022.
 Members are advised to review the list and make sure you and/or your contractors and subcontractors are in compliance.